 “We studied our history, and got to know Saint Angela Merici,” she said.
 But it was also a time when many sisters left, and of her five-member novice class, she’s the only one who stayed.
 In 2005, the Ursulines of Belleville merged with the Ursuline Sisters of Mount Saint Joseph.

-This year, Sister Mary Ellen will celebrate 50 years as an Ursuline Sister.
+In 2022, Sister Mary Ellen celebrates 57 years as an Ursuline Sister.
 She has served as a teacher and director of religious education in Illinois, and was general superior of the Ursulines of Belleville from 1989-95.
 Since 1995 she has served as pastoral associate at St. Joseph Catholic Church in Springfield, Ill.

 “I’ve always been happy” being an Ursuline Sister, she said.